crossplane/upjet/docs/generating-a-provider.md

    variables are used to build the provider plugin binary.

 5. Implement `ProviderConfig` logic.
-In `provider-jet-template`, there is already a boilerplate code in file `internal/clients/${ProviderNameLower}.go` which takes care of properly fetching secret data referenced from `ProviderConfig` resource.
+In `upjet-provider-template`, there is already a boilerplate code in file `internal/clients/${ProviderNameLower}.go` which takes care of properly fetching secret data referenced from `ProviderConfig` resource.